vcmi/vcmi/docs/developers/Building_Windows.md

 `%VCMI_DIR%/vcpkg/vcpkg.exe install install tbb:x86-windows fuzzylite:x86-windows sdl2:x86-windows sdl2-image:x86-windows sdl2-ttf:x86-windows sdl2-mixer[mpg123]:x86-windows boost:x86-windows qt5-base:x86-windows ffmpeg:x86-windows luajit:x86-windows`

 For the list of the packages used you can also consult [vcmi-deps-windows readme](https://github.com/vcmi/vcmi-deps-windows) in case this article gets outdated a bit.

+### CCache

+Extract `ccache` to a folder of your choosing, add the folder to the `PATH` environment variable and log out and back in.

 # Build VCMI